 09:10-09:45 Keynote: What does Brexit mean for the European energy market?

 The UK’s vote to leave the European Union could have a profound impact on the energy market.
 Following a public enquiry earlier this year the Environmental Audit Committee (EAC) concluded the EU had been “crucial” in shaping environmental policy in the UK.
 The decision to leave will have a widespread impact on policy as well as raising a question mark over investment in infrastructure.
 With a long and tortuous negotiation now ahead, this keynote session will examine the legislative implications of the decision; the likely impacts on the supply chain, for example foreign exchange fluctuations; the impact on purchasing EfW technology from Europe and the likely impact on RDF imports to the EU from the UK.

 Speaking last year Chancellor Phillip Hammond, then foreign secretary, noted that the growth in the low-carbon sector of the UK economy was outpacing the growth rate of the economy as a whole, employing more than 460,000 people and contributing £45 billion to the UK economy in 2013, an increase of almost 30 per cent in just three years.
 The UK should be a leader, not a ‘back-marker’, he said.
-With the closure of DECC and move of energy into the Business department, this session will examine how the new BEIS will move forward on energy policy in what is now a business context.
+With the closure of DECC and move of energy into the Business department, this session will examine how industry moves forward on energy policy and what might come next.

 10:10-10:45 Where does energy from waste fit now in the UK’s power strategy: a manifesto for government

 Energy from waste could be an important part of a mixed energy strategy but too often it is seen as the poor relation to other renewables, such as solar and wind.
 This session will discuss where EfW fits into the projections for the UK’s power market and looks at where it could develop given the right support.

 11:30-12:00 European overview: is the energy from waste market at capacity?